AUTOMATIC1111/stable-diffusion-webui/Textual-Inversion.md

 This takes images from a directory, processes them to be ready for textual inversion, and writes results to another directory.
 This is a convenience feature and you can preprocess pictures yourself if you wish.
 - **Source directory**: directory with images
 - **Destination directory**: directory where the results will be written
-- **Flip**: for each image, also write its mirrored copy
+- **Create flipped copies**: for each image, also write its mirrored copy
-- **Split into two**: if the image is too tall or wide, resize it to have the short side match the desired resolution, and create two, possibly intersecting pictures out of it.
+- **Split oversized images into two**: if the image is too tall or wide, resize it to have the short side match the desired resolution, and create two, possibly intersecting pictures out of it.
-- **Add caption**: use BLIP model from the interrogator to add a caption to the filename.
+- **Use BLIP caption as filename**: use BLIP model from the interrogator to add a caption to the filename.

 ### Training an embedding
 - **Embedding**: select the embedding you want to train from this dropdown.